White-box Fuzzing RPC-based APIs with EvoMaster: An Industrial Case Study: Introduction

 In this paper, we provide a novel approach\footnote{ \evo is open-source, and it is available at \url{www.evomaster.org}.
 A replication package for this study is available at \url{https://github.com/anonymous-authorxyz/fuzzing-rpc} } to automatically fuzz RPC-based APIs, built on top of \evo.
-Main contributions of the paper include: \begin{enumerate} \item the first approach in the literature for fuzzing RPC-based APIs; \item an open-source tool support (i.e., a fuzzer); \item an empirical study carried out in industrial settings that involves in total 34 industrial RPC-based APIs comprising 647,998 lines of codes (computed with JaCoCo) for business logic; \item an in-depth analysis on 4 selected industrial APIs with our industrial partner; and \item identifying lessons learned and research challenges that must be addressed before better results can be obtained. \end{enumerate}
+To adapt to various RPC frameworks, in this approach, a RPC schema is defined to formulate the API specification that could document all necessary info to make a RPC call and possible responses (e.g., throwing exception, failure).
+The schema of the RPC-based services can be automatically extracted from the source code with our approach.
+This allows to test the services developed with different RPC frameworks.
+With the extracted schema, a test for a RPC-based API can be reformulated as an \textit{individual}, i.e., a sequence of RPC calls under a certain state of the API (e.g., database if it has).
+Thus, search-based techniques (such as the MIO algorithm~\cite{arcuri2018test}) can be employed to evolve tests (e.g., seek various values of input parameters of RPC calls in order to cover more code and find more faults).
+To better solve our testing problems with search, we define new heuristics specific to RPC domain.
+The approach was implemented as an extension of \evo and has been integrated into an industrial pipeline.
+To assess effectiveness of our novel approach and its application on industrial context, we empirically compared it with a grey-box technique with two artificial and four industrial RPC-based APIs, and further reported its performances on 50 industrial APIs in real industrial settings.
+Main contributions of the paper include: \begin{enumerate} \item the first approach in the literature for fuzzing RPC-based APIs; \item an open-source tool support (i.e., an extension to the existing fuzzer \evo); \item an empirical study carried out in industrial settings that involves in total \totalcs industrial RPC-based APIs comprising \totalLoc lines of codes (computed with JaCoCo) for business logic; \item an in-depth analysis on 4 selected industrial APIs with our industrial partner; and \item identifying lessons learned and research challenges that must be addressed before better results can be obtained. \end{enumerate}

 The paper is organized as follows.
-Section~\ref{sec:background} provides background information on RPC-based APIs and \evo.
+Section~\ref{sec:background} provides the needed background information to better understand the rest of the paper.
 Section~\ref{sec:related} analyzes related work.
 The details of our novel approach are presented in Section~\ref{sec:fuzzing}.
 Our empirical study is discussed in Section~\ref{sec:empirical}, followed by lessons learned in Section~\ref{sec:lessons}.
 Threats to validity are discussed in Section~\ref{sec:threats}.
 Finally, we conclude the paper in Section~\ref{sec:conclusion}.